StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 * Less than: `blt`, `bcc`
 * Less than or equal: `ble`, `bls`

 Equality and non-equality have a single instruction each, while the other comparison operators have different versions to support unsigned integer, signed integer, and floating-point comparisons.
-A full list of the mnemonic extensions for each comparison operator can be found in [ARM's developer documentation](https://developer.arm.com/documentation/ddi0406/cb/Application-Level-Architecture/Instruction-Details/Conditional-execution?lang=en).
+A full list of the conditional codes for each comparison operator can be found in [ARM's developer documentation](https://developer.arm.com/documentation/ddi0406/cb/Application-Level-Architecture/Instruction-Details/Conditional-execution?lang=en).

-ARM also has a shortened form of conditional branching for singular instruction.
+ARM also has a shortened form of conditional branching for singular instructions.
 ```
 cmp r0,#0x1
 moveq r0,r1
 ```
 Like with normal conditional branches, a `cmp` instruction is used to set up the branch.
-After `cmp`, the next instruction is not a `b` instruction, but rather a different instruction followed by a mnemonic extension.
+After `cmp`, the next instruction is not a `b` instruction, but rather a different instruction followed by a conditional code.
 In the above example, `r0` is assigned to `r1` only if `r0` is equal to 1.
+All instructions allow conditional codes to be attached to them.

 A higher-level language like C uses conditional keywords like `if`/`else if`/`else` and looping keywords like `while`/`do while`/`for`.
 These constructs typically translate to conditional branch statements when compiled to assembly.

 >Internally, the `cmp` instruction sets four 1-bit __condition flags__ in the CPU, individually named C, N, V, and Z. Each conditional branch instruction checks specific condition flags to decide whether to branch.
 For example, the `beq` instruction will branch if the Z flag has a value of 1.
-Chances are that you won't need to interact directly with these condition flags; knowing the mnemonic extensions is sufficient.
+Chances are that you won't need to interact directly with these condition flags; knowing the conditional codes is sufficient.

 ### Functions
 Conceptually, functions in assembly work similarly to functions in higher-level languages.
 A function can be invoked, which will cause the function to run before returning back to the code that called the function.
 Functions can also have parameters and return values.
 Let's look closer into how functions work in assembly.